-We’re in our second trimester and it’s finally the time to start telling our friends and family the good news.
+We’re in our second trimester of pregnancy, and it’s finally the time to start announcing our pregnancy to friends and family.
 Yay!
-I can’t tell you how relieved I was to finally talk about our pregnancy news with our loved ones and our readers.
-It was the hardest secret to keep.
-If you decided to wait to share your news till your second trimester like we did, I’m sure you’re feeling the same way.
+I can’t tell you how relieved I was to finally talk about our pregnancy news with our loved ones.
+Keeping your pregnancy a secret during the first trimester is no easy task.
+If you decided to wait to share your news until your second trimester as we did, I’m sure you’re feeling the same way.

 I’m now 16 weeks along.
-It’s crazy to think that I have a baby the size of an avocado inside of me!
-Thankfully the nausea is gone (my heart goes out to the mamas that are sick all throughout their pregnancies) and I am regaining my energy again.
+It’s crazy to think that I have a baby the size of an avocado inside me!
+Thankfully the nausea is gone (my heart goes out to the mamas that are sick throughout their pregnancies), and I am regaining my energy again.
 Slowly.
 Sorry to all of my loved ones if I’ve been dragging lately or MIA.
 Pregnancy fatigue and pregnancy insomnia are no joke!
-I literally want to take a nap all. the. time.
+I want to take a nap, All.
+The.
+Time.
 But with every passing day, it becomes a little bit better.
-I know I will be eating my words once I hit the third trimester. lol!
+I know I will be eating my words once I hit the third trimester.

-Now that we are getting close to the halfway mark–or maybe you’re already there–this is the time that our checklist is really going to get full.
-Our first trimester checklist wasn’t as long so we’re making up for it now!
-I’m doing all that I can to be ready for this little one.
+Now that we are getting close to the halfway mark—or maybe you’re already there—this is when our checklist is really going to get full.
+Our first-trimester checklist wasn’t as long, so we’re making up for it now!
+I’m doing all I can to be ready for this little one.
 Below I’m sharing my top 12 checklist items that we need to complete during the second trimester.

 1. If you haven’t started already, begin reading some pregnancy & breastfeeding books.

 There are so many great ones out there.
-Some of the ones that I personally recommend are:
+Some of the ones that I recommend are:

 - Ina May’s Guide to Childbirth